-I only take his words to heart.
-The night after Chris passed, she's unfolded that way ever since.
+The night after Chris died, she's unfolded that way ever since.

-Take note of the constant dropping of medical titles, what they do, what they did, where they work, where they've worked, etc. The media heavily mentioning the specifics of their profession BEFORE they are briefly quoted in regards to Chris's death, only serves to legitimize the suicide/drug narrative.
+There's emphasis of medical titles, what they do, what they did, where they work, where they've worked, etc. Heavily mentioning the specifics of their profession before they are briefly quoted in regards to Chris's death, only serves to legitimize the suicide and drug narrative.
 They are the experts.
 We are not so there for, Depression!
 Drugs!
 Suicide!

 It's important to note that this fallacy should not be used to dismiss the claims of experts, or scientific consensus.
 Appeals to authority are not valid arguments, but nor is it reasonable to disregard the claims of experts who have a demonstrated depth of knowledge unless one has a similar level of understanding and/or access to empirical evidence.
 However, it is entirely possible that the opinion of a person or institution of authority is wrong; therefore the authority that such a person or institution holds does not have any intrinsic bearing upon whether their claims are true or not. - YOUR LOGICAL FALLACY IS: APPEAL TO AUTHORITY.

 Absolutely no comments from the following medical professionals regarding the injuries noted by M.E.
 Theodore Brown M.D.
-I strongly assume current and former chief medical examiners should have adequate knowledge in the forensic sciences.
-I do understand that qualifications and responsibilities vary from place to place worldwide.
+I strongly assume current and former medical examiners should have adequate knowledge in forensic science.

 *Assistant Medical Examiner Theodore Brown M.D. *Ruled Chris's death a suicide by hanging.

-While breaking down Brown's findings from Chris's post mortem report, it reignited my interest into the forensic sciences and human biology.
-After hours upon hours of research in forensic pathology and criminology, I don't understand Brown's ruling of suicide where within the science alone, indicates the opposite!
-The findings upon the body are not at all consistent with a suicidal hanging.
+While breaking down the medical examiner's findings from Chris's post mortem report, it reignited my personal interest in forensic science and human biology.
+After multiple studies researched in forensic pathology and criminology, I do not understand Brown's ruling of suicide where within the empirical evidence alone, indicates a homicide.

 The Q&A from the DETROIT NEWS.
 Police: DNA not sent to lab in Cornell death.